Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: Ambassador Decksetter, this is a standard diner menu.
 Perhaps you haven’t encountered one before.

-PLECK: Nah I mean it's just, I guess it makes sense.
-There's a lot of different beans in here.
-What's good?
+PLECK: Nah I mean it’s just, I guess it makes sense.
+There’s a lot of different, like, beings in here.
+What’s good?

 C-53: I do not eat, Ambassador Decksetter.